firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 A very popular tool that can do this [Authelia](https://www.authelia.com/docs/).

+!!! warn
+    When Firefly III is in `remote_user_guard` mode, it will do absolutely **NO** checks on the validity of the header or the contents.
+Firefly III will not ask for passwords, if won't check for MFA, nothing.
+All authentication is delegated to the authentication proxy and Firefly III just doesn't care anymore.

 ### Enable the remote user option

 To enable this function set the `AUTHENTICATION_GUARD` environment variable to `remote_user_guard`.